About the Gold Coast 2018 Commonwealth Games

 The Gold Coast 2018 Commonwealth Games (GC2018) is the largest sporting event Australia will see this decade and the biggest sporting spectacular the Gold Coast has ever seen.
 Sports, arts and cultural events will take place on the Gold Coast and across the state including Cairns, Townsville and Brisbane.
 These events will be attended by approximately 1.5 million spectators and watched by a TV audience of 1.5 billion.

-The number of visitors coming to the Gold Coast from outside the city is expected to be 5 times the number who come for the Supercars Gold Coast 600 and 6 times the number of the Broadbeach Blues Festival.
+The number of visitors coming to the Gold Coast from outside the city is expected to be 17 times the number who come for the Supercars Gold Coast 600 and 22 times the number of visitors attending the Broadbeach Blues Festival.

-Queensland will also welcome the Queen's Baton Relay with celebrations happening in towns and cities across Queensland from March 2018.
+From March 2018, Queensland will welcome the Queen's Baton Relay with celebrations happening in towns and cities across Queensland.
 Find out when the Queen's Baton Relay is in your area.

 Support is available to help businesses in the Host and Event Cities understand the impact of temporary changes and Get Set for the Games.